kamusis/mcp-postgres-full-access-extended/README.md

   - Get detailed information about a specific table structure
   - Input: `table_name` (string): Name of the table to describe
   - Returns complete schema information including primary keys, foreign keys, indexes, and column details

+- **list_schemas**
+  - Get a list of all schemas in the database
+  - No input parameters required
+  - Returns an array of schemas with their names, owners, and table counts

 ## 📊 Resources